Sanskritiiiiiii/Traffic_Detection/README.md

 The program will display the video with boxes around detected vehicles and the vehicle count on the screen.

- # Demo:

-(You can add an image or GIF showing the detection results here.)

 #  Requirements:

 1. Python 3.8+